 Here is the blog:

-Rita is a member of the British Acupuncture Federation and The Acupuncture Society.
+Rita is a member of The Acupuncture Society.

 Rita’s home clinic in Crouch End.